flags/Reactor-3/docs/roadmap.md

 	1) Adding new modules involves finding what modules will not be overridden and listing them.
 		In addition, we must also modify modules if the new module needs to be ignored by any of them
-	2) Won't work from a modders point of view since it involves modifying code outside of the modders' scope (Mods are designed to work alongside the codebase- not override it.)
+	2) Won't work from a modders point of view since it involves modifying code outside of the modders' scope (Mods are designed to work alongside the codebase- not over it.)

 We now need a general structure to handle this.